cryptonetD/chains/Lumenx/TestNet/install.md

 ### Pass the account to the project

 Your account address is going to be needed to create correct genesis with certain amount of lumen in it.
-So You have to place it here:
+So You have to place it here: [Testnet repository](https://github.com/cryptonetD/lumentestnet)

 ## Prepare gentx file